mmaico/Kademlia/README.md

-Kademlia
+KademliaDHT
 ========

-This is an implementation of the Kademlia (http://en.wikipedia.org/wiki/Kademlia) routing protocol and DHT.
+This is an implementation of the Kademlia (http://en.wikipedia.org/wiki/Kademlia) routing protocol and DHT in Java.

-I wrote an article [An Introduction to Kademlia DHT & How It Works](http://gleamly.com/article/introduction-kademlia-dht-how-it-works).
-Have a read.
+Joshua Kissoon wrote an article [An Introduction to Kademlia DHT & How It Works](http://gleamly.com/article/introduction-kademlia-dht-how-it-works).

 Kademlia original Publication: http://link.springer.com/chapter/10.1007/3-540-45748-8_5

-Note: This repository is a Netbeans project which you can simply download and import.

 Usage
 -----
 The Implementation is meant to be self contained and very easy to setup and use.
-There are several tests (https://github.com/JoshuaKissoon/Kademlia/tree/master/src/kademlia/tests) which demonstrates the usage of the protocol and DHT.
+There are several [tests](https://github.com/ChronosX88/KademliaDHT/tree/master/src/main/java/io/github/chronosx88/kademliadht/simulations) which demonstrates the usage of the protocol and DHT.

 **Configuration**